cjoakim/azure-cosmosdb-nosql-graph/README.md

 A demonstration of how to use the **Cosmos DB NoSQL API for Graph Workoads**.

-The code implementation in this repo is in **Python**, but the concepts are language-neutral.
+The code implementation in this repo is in **Python** but the concepts and design are language-neutral.

 ## Graph Workload Best Practices with the Cosmos DB NoSQL API